Tejswy-Ghanta/AI-Assignment-3/README.md

 in that column.
 We then use the above probabilities in the Viterbi algorithm for plotting the air-ice and the ice-rock boundary.

+3)Human feedback: Here we have passed user inputs into the algorithm to generate the air-ice and the ice-rock boundary.

 ## PART 3 : Reading text